Menu

 The CAIE exam board uses a syllabus to clearly state, among other things, the subject course content and methods of final assessments.
 Additionally, the CAIE exam board will give suggested textbooks and other resources, some of which are endorsed (that is, they carefully follow the specific syllabus or specification).
 Teachers and students can choose the best resources to facilitate learning.

-I have taught Cambridge AS and A Level Thinking Skills for many years, so I am very familiar with the syllabus content, varied teaching and learning strategies for individual students, and preparation for examinations (exams).
+I have tutored students in Cambridge AS and A Level Thinking Skills so I am familiar with the syllabus content, varied teaching and learning strategies for individual students, and preparation for assessments (examinations).
 CAIE examinations were easier for my four home educated children to access, and I have been teaching or tutoring CAIE examination subjects in school or online since 2007.

 To have the most success in final assessments (exams), read the syllabus or specification carefully.
 Consider this as the rule book, as it gives clear details about the subject.